UPPMAX/programming_formalisms/docs/git/branches.md

     - Does changing a branch change the content of your local computer?
 Why?
     - Does deleting a branch create a new version?
 Why?

-### On GitHub

-- Let's view the branches on Github!
-- Go to _Insights_ in the top menu of the `planet-bjorn` repo and then go to _Network_ in side-bar
-- If we did this after the merging the branches do not show up.

 ## Exercises

 ### Exercise 1: create, switch and delete a `git` branch